 John Ashley (Joseph Langdon/Phillip Rogers), Mary Wilcox (Julia Rogers), Leopoldo Salcedo (Inspector de Santos), Ken Metcalfe (Earl Rogers), Vic Diaz (Satan), Andres Centenera (Blind Man), Eddie Garcia (Lieutenant Campo)

 In 1946, Joseph Langdon, a US soldier stationed in the Philippines, flees into the jungle, wanted for desertion and a variety of crimes.
 As Langdon lies dying of starvation, Satan appears and offers to save Langdon if Langdon will serve him.
 Langdon agrees.
 In the present day, Satan incarnates Langdon in the body of Phillip Rogers, an American businessman living in Manila.
-Phillip’s wife Julia and brother Earl notice a sudden changed personality, especially as Phillip pushes Julia away from him into the arms of Earl.
+Phillip’s wife Julia and brother Earl notice a sudden change in his personality, especially as Phillip pushes Julia into the arms of Earl.
 At the same time, Langdon/Phillip keeps turning into a wild beast that runs out into the night where he kills random people.

 The Beast of the Yellow Night was another of these Filipino-made horror movies.
-It features John Ashley who had gained a small name in the early 1960s in the Beach Party movies, went to the Philippines to star Mad Doctor of Blood Island and then moved there, essentially reinventing his career in Filipino exploitation cinema.
+It features John Ashley who had gained a small name in the early 1960s in the Beach Party movies then went to the Philippines to star Mad Doctor of Blood Island and subsequently moved there, essentially reinventing his career in Filipino exploitation cinema.
 With The Beast of the Yellow Night, Ashley also became a producer.

 Other fundamental confusions exist.
 The film establishes that John Ashley is a deserter from the US Army in the 1940s who makes a deal with The Devil, dies and is then resurrected as an American businessman in the present.
 How is it then that when Ashley becomes the businessman, people who knew him as a soldier in his original body recognise him, yet at the same time his wife and brother also see the same person they know?
 The other confusion is to what the title means – unless ‘yellow night’ is some kind of colloquial expression for the tropics of which I am not aware, it never seems to refer to anything in the film.
 To make it seem valid we have a few scenes where yellow fumes are blown across the set.